kstep/graphicsmagick/www/index.rst

 * Describe the format and characteristics of an image

 GraphicsMagick is quite portable, and compiles under almost every general purpose operating system that runs on 32-bit or 64-bit CPUs.
 GraphicsMagick is available for virtually any Unix or Unix-like system, including Linux.
 It also runs under `Windows <INSTALL-windows.html>`_ '98 and later ('98, ME, NT 4.0, 2000, and XP), and MacOS-X.

 Major developments in the works for GraphicsMagick 1.3:

 * Algorithms are being re-written so that they are accelerated via OpenMP.
   OpenMP allows you to take advantage of those extra cores in your multi-core/multi-CPU system in order to dramatically reduce processing time.
+  This work is almost entirely completed now.

 * Additional operators are added for tasks like thresholding, gamma correction, and adding noise.